avolites/Minesweeper_VB/README.md

-# Minesweeper_VB
+# Minesweeper

-This is a minesweeper game developed by Visual Basic.
+This is the Visual Basic version of Minesweeper whitch is developed by Gaoxiang Liu.
-This game is just like Windows Minesweeper Game(winmine.exe prior to Win 7).
-I used the Win7's game UI, and winmine's menu options.
+## DOWNLOAD
+The folder "minesweeper" contains the source codes.
+The file "minesweeper.exe" is the execuitable file(game) that can be run on Windows.
+## HOW TO PLAY
+Please refer to the Help menu.